gatsbyjs/gatsby/packages/gatsby-dev-cli/README.md

 modules that might change while you're working on the code, so you can leave this program running.

-Typically you'll also want to run `npm run watch` in the Gatsby repo to set up watchers to build Gatsby source code.
+Typically you'll also want to run `yarn run watch` in the Gatsby repo to set up watchers to build Gatsby source code.

 **[Demo Video](https://www.youtube.com/watch?v=D0SwX1MSuas)**